b3rendsh/bit90/README.md

 Quickstart guide for use in mame:
 start mame in debug-mode: mame bit90 -debug
-in the debug window load a binary M7800-*.bin file at address 7800 and start the machine with F5.
+in the debug window load a binary M7800-\*.bin file at address 7800 and start the machine with F5.
-or start the machine first and load any other binary *.bin file at address 8004 and then run BIT90 command: CALL 12491.
+or start the machine first and load any other binary \*.bin file at address 8004 and then run BIT90 command: CALL 12491.

 Conversion from other BASIC systems:
 Converting TI-BASIC or any Microsoft BASIC version prior to 1983 (eg. BASIC-80) is relatively easy.
-One limitation of BIT90 BASIC is that numeric variables are single precision floating point, no integers or double precision.
+One limitation of BIT90 BASIC is that numeric variables are single precision floating point (4 bytes), no integers or double precision.
 The graphics commands are almost identical to TI and there are music notes to PLAY music like in MSX.
 The "BIOS" is different than MSX and certainly the TI-99/4A.
 Programs that PEEK and POKE around in memory are more challenging to convert.

 ## Decoding tools
 -The bit90decode.py program decodes tape data to a binary file.